 I’m Jessie Roy, a queer fiction writer, teacher, and editor.

 I hold an MFA in Fiction from Syracuse University and am currently a PhD Candidate and Distinguished Dissertation Fellow in Creative Writing at the University of Wisconsin-Milwaukee.
 In 2019-2020, I served as Fiction Editor for the literary magazine Cream City Review.
-My short fiction has been published in American Literary Review and The Journal, and my novel-in-progress, Brides, was First Runner-Up in the 2020 James Jones First Novel Fellowship.
+My short fiction has recently appeared in American Literary Review and The Journal, and my novel-in-progress, Brides, was First Runner-Up in the 2020 James Jones First Novel Fellowship.